 As technology advances in all areas, patients can expect numerous improvements in the safety and effectiveness of the procedures they are seeking out.
 Dr. Gabbay explains to Allure how a new numbing injection, Exparel, can help tummy tuck patients by making the initial part of recovery less painful.
 Another advancement he discusses is a different type of breast implant which is firmer, to benefit patients of particular body types.

 Dr. Gabbay, along with a handful of other prominent plastic surgeons across the country, weighs in on whether former President Bill Clinton had undergone aesthetic enhancements previous to his appearance at the 2016 Democratic National Convention.
-He speculates that the former President underwent Botox and may have had fat injections to improve the volume loss in his cheeks, and believes it was a job well done!
+He speculates that the former President underwent Botulinum Toxin and may have had fat injections to improve the volume loss in his cheeks, and believes it was a job well done!

 When Lil Kim surprised fans and followers with her new look, Dr. Gabbay gave readers of OK!
 Magazine his expert opinion on the changes.
 He first advised that people bear in mind that lighting, photo alteration, and makeup contouring can all have a significant impact on the final photo.
 Dr. Gabbay then goes on to note that her cheeks are fuller, likely due to injectable fillers, her nose is narrower, and her skin is lighter.

 Model and entrepreneur Blac Chyna is quite famous for her remarkable derriere, but in 2016, Radar Online questioned whether it had been enhanced, as it appeared to have begun to droop.
 Dr. Gabbay speculates that she has received butt implants and that they were beginning to shift out of place, perhaps due to weight fluctuation or improper surgical technique.